Analyses are the results of running a bioinformatic workflow on sample data.

 Analyses make use of references composed of pathogen sequences.
 Since references are modifiable and versioned, analyses are linked to specific versions of a reference.
 If a sample needs to be analyzed against newer version, a new analysis must be created.

-Here is an example of a sample with multiple analyses using different pipelines and different reference versions:
+Here is an example of a sample with multiple analyses using different workflows and different reference versions:

 Subtractions are sets of host or non-pest sequence data used to eliminate non-pathogen reads from analysis results.